 - Grab a map of the bike paths before you set out.

 - Bring water and snacks so you can picnic at one of the many scenic areas along the way.
-(There are not many places where you can buy food at the northern part of the island.)
+(There are not many places where you can buy food in the northern part of the island.)

 - Also, bring swimwear and towels.
 There are multiple great swimming opportunities along the bike trails.